davidtheclark/jquery.animateAuto/README.md

 - passed as: an isolated string or part of the Options object.

 Which dimension should be animated to or from `auto`?

+The default is `'height'`, and that's probably what you want to do.
+If you want to animate width, be warned that *width only works if the content has a fixed height, or a min-height and content that will not exceed that min-height as width expands.*

 ```javascript
 // e.g.